esotericpig/EkoScape/README.md

 See the [GitHub Workflows](.github/workflows/) or the top of [CMakeLists.txt](CMakeLists.txt) for quickly getting started.

-If you have Ruby installed, there is also a script, [scripts/dev.rb](scripts/dev.rb), for rapid development.
+If you have Ruby installed, there is also a script -- [scripts/dev.rb](scripts/dev.rb) -- for rapid development.

 ### IDEs ###

+Optional stuff for IDEs.

 - **CLion**
   - CMake Profiles are included.
-You'll need to edit them in the IDE to change the env var `VCPKG_ROOT=/path/to/vcpkg` appropriately.
+You'll need to edit them (Settings => Build, Execution, Deployment => CMake) to change the env var appropriately: `VCPKG_ROOT=/path/to/vcpkg`

 ### Configuring Build ###